deployKF/website/content/guides/getting-started.md

 ## 0. Modes of Operation

-There are currently two "modes of operation" for deployKF.
-The modes differ in how manifests are generated and applied to your Kubernetes cluster.
+There are currently two "modes of operation" for deployKF, the modes differ by how manifests are generated and applied to your Kubernetes cluster.

 <table>
   <tr>